 Once you decide that getting married and/or having children is in your future — and especially once those events come to pass — your finances can rapidly grow more complicated.
 Making a family financial plan can help you stay on top of things.
 You’ll want to take specific measures at each stage:

-These family financial planning tips will help you at each stage.
+These family budget and financial planning tips will help you at each stage.

 At this stage, your finances are legally combined with another person’s, perhaps for the first time.
 Ideally, you disclosed your financial details to each other before you got married — even before you got engaged — and you know what you’ve signed up for.
 Better yet, you’ve already started independently working toward mutual goals.